 Device management isn’t quite apples-to-apples between the two platforms, either.
 However, you can get access to the native Microsoft device management tools with a Windows 11 Enterprise subscription that starts at $36 USD/mo per user.

-Then, on the Mac side, Apple Business Manager is free to all eligible companies.
-But you might find the need for a third-party solution like Jamf, which could end up costing hundreds of dollars in licensing and up-front costs.
+On the Mac side, Apple Business Manager is free to all eligible companies.
+However, you might need a third-party solution like Jamf, which could cost hundreds of dollars in licensing and up-front costs.

 Security costs

-In addition to managing these devices, you’ll also need to think about security for them.
-What additional hardware and software will you need to ensure they’re secured?
+In addition to managing these devices, you’ll also need to consider their security.
+What additional hardware and software will you need to ensure their security?
 But also take into consideration the level of effort you estimate will be needed.

 Windows:

-Microsoft seems to be giving more attention to the security of Windows in recent years, but it’s still fairly susceptible to malware and viruses, especially in contrast to macOS.
+Microsoft has been paying more attention to Windows security in recent years, but it’s still fairly susceptible to malware and viruses, especially in contrast to macOS.
 This means you’ll have to make regular virus and malware management a priority with your team.
-It may even require additional manpower to patch up these devices.
+Patching up these devices may even require additional manpower.

 Mac: